k1n0r4/k1n0r4.github.io/content/post/katanaverse.md

 In Katanaverse 0.0, participants tackled the Weighted Maxcut Problem, aiming to split connected dots on a graph into two groups to maximize the weight of lines between them.
 This demanded strategic thinking and experimentation.
 In Katanaverse 1.0, participants employed a straightforward but exhaustive approach, trying every possible solution until finding the best one.

+Also you can find the source codes and binaries of both the challenges on my [Github repo](https://github.com/k1n0r4/Katanaverse).

 ## Overview of the Challenge

 The entire challenge is divided into multiple parts